cmwylie19/PersonalBlog/content/blog/dev/remove-files-from-git-history.md

 git filter-branch --index-filter "git rm -rf --cached --ignore-unmatch path_to_file" HEAD
 ```

-then to push to the remote repo do a `git push -all`
+then to push to the remote repo do a `git push --all`